 Attaching renewables to your home is pointless if it’s so poorly insulated that heat flows straight out.
 Insulation is essential for any eco-renovation, because as much as 40 per cent of a home’s heat loss is down to a lack of it.

-Insulating loft or cavity walls is relatively simple and can be completed with a range of materials, from sheep’s wool to expanding foam.
+Insulating loft or cavity walls is relatively simple.
+You can be do this with a range of materials, from sheep’s wool to expanding foam.
 Insulating either will cost from £250 and could save more than £150 a year in energy bills.

 It’s trickier to insulate solid walls.
 Internally you could apply thermal lining.
 Externally, a layer of insulation can be fixed to existing walls and then covered in render.

-Costs vary significantly – for a realistic quote contact the National Insulation Association (www.nationalinsulationassociation.org.uk).
+Costs vary significantly – for a realistic quote contact the National Insulation Association.